MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem-sentinel.md

 Additional integration solutions include:

 * **Generic SIEMs** - Integrate Cloud App Security with your generic SIEM server.
 For information in integrating with a Generic SIEM, see [Generic SIEM integration](siem.md).
-* **Microsoft security graph API** - A unified programmability model that you can use to build apps for organizations.
+* **Microsoft security graph API** - An intermediary service (or broker) that provides a single programmatic interface to connect multiple security providers.
 For more information, see [Security solution integrations using the Microsoft Graph Security API](https://docs.microsoft.com/graph/security-integration#list-of-connectors-from-microsoft).

 ## How to integrate